- What Are Grains?

 GMO corn produces chemicals such as Bt-toxin, which is designed to kill pests.
 Bt-toxin kills insects by attacking their guts.
 Coincidentally, a 2013 study showed that Bt-corn could also be toxic to human cells.

-GMO crops have resistances to herbicides like glyphosate, which can disturb the beneficial bacteria and promote the growth of harmful bacteria in human guts, leading to inflammation and autoimmune diseases.
+GMO crops have resistances to herbicides like glyphosate, which can disturb the beneficial bacteria and promote the growth of harmful bacteria in human guts, leading to chronic inflammation and autoimmune diseases.

 Some studies also suggest that glyphosate can trigger symptoms in humans that resemble those in celiac disease and gluten intolerance.
 CDC statistics also show a strong correlation between the amount of glyphosate applied to wheat the and incidence of celiac disease.